adonisdario/data-science/best-gk-2023-24/readme.md

 ## Standards

-For a goalkeeper to be considered top, It has to fulfill the following criterion:
+For a goalkeeper to be considered top, It has to fulfill the following criteria:

 - Played at least 42% of the league season games;
 > *16 games for the Premier League, La Liga or Serie A which have 20 teams for a total of 38 rounds or 14 games at Bundesliga or Ligue 1 which have 18 teams for a total of 34 rounds.*